BioDAS/biodas.github.io/wiki/DASMergerLinks.md

 <!-- -->

--   "UCSC sources filtered by types" implementation catered for in the DAS
+-   "UCSC sources filtered by types" implementation catered for in the DAS Registry

-Registry - currently there is nothing implemented in the registry for this
+`currently there is nothing implemented in the registry for this`
+`       `

 -   "wait" response from DAS Servers...